sanju99/MtbQuantCNN/README.md

   <li><code>supplement</code>: Supplementary Data files</li>
 </ul>

+# Computing

+The code was run on the Orchestra 2 Linux high-performance <a href="https://harvardmed.atlassian.net/wiki/spaces/O2/overview" target="_blank">computing cluster</a> at Harvard Medical School.
+Convolutional neural network models were run on 1 GPU and 1 CPU, and all other code was run on 1 CPU.

+On a M1 Mac with 8 CPUs and 8 GB of RAM....

 ## Conda Environments

 The code was run using conda environments with conda v23.7.4.
 The YAML files to build the environments are in <code>envs/</code>.